alrighttheresham/psmc/README.md

       $ psmc eth -s 172.27.5.230:9998 -d 3000		Provides detail on the Ethernet Service identified by the 3000 VLAN ID
       $ psmc eth -s 172.27.5.230:9998 -a		Provides a list of services that are alarmed

+Before running the examples you should ensure that the user you authenticate with has administration privleges.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).